Vbeauté

-vbeauté was founded by Julie Macklowe to provide women with Swiss made anti-age skincare products. vbeauté is a skin care line based on advanced botanical technology using plant stem cell complexes.
+vbeauté was founded by Julie Macklowe to provide women with Swiss made anti-ageing skincare products. vbeauté is a skin care line based on advanced botanical technology using plant stem cell complexes.
 Macklowe launched vbeauté on November 1, 2011. vbeauté's range of products include: peptide-based anti-aging face and eye serums, moisturizers, eye cream, sunscreen, and a face cleanser and exfoliator.

 vbeauté’s key ingredient in all of their products is Swiss Alpine Rose, a cold-resistant plant from the Swiss Alps.
 Together, along with several other botanical ingredients, these plant extracts combine to form a complex compound which has anti-aging and protective properties.
 All vbeauté products are formulated in Switzerland, free of fragrance and parabens, and dermatologist and allergy tested.

 History

 vbeauté was launched by investor and former hedge fund manager Julie Macklowe in 2011.
 During her travels, Macklowe could not find a suitable skincare product to meet her everyday needs.
 She then partnered with molecular scientists from the Centre de Recherches Biocosmétiques (CRB High Performance Care) of Geneva to formulate her products.
 By 2011, Macklowe had raised over $4,000,000 for lab work and testing.
 The skin care line's main ingredient contains stem cells from the Alpine Rose flower.

 Macklowe launched vbeauté at a charity event coinciding with her 35th birthday.
 At the time of its launch in November 2011, the line was carried at 37 stores, some of which include: Neiman Marcus, Fred Segal, Nordstroms, and Bergdorf Goodman.

 Initially, vbeauté was launched at Bergdorf Goodman's, a luxury goods department store based in New York City.
 After two years at Bergdorf's, the company appeared on the Home Shopping Network. vbeauté is the first luxury skincare line that took exactly the same products, ingredients, and packaging offered at higher price points at Bergdorf Goodman, and brought the same quality at more affordable pricing via HSN.

 In 2019 the company went out of business.